React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/WorkingWithLayouts.md

 A layout wrapper is intended to wrap content to provide a consistent look and feel across all interfaces.

 React-Automation-Studio currently only contains one layout wrapper component - TradionalLayout.
-This wraps content with an appbar, footer and sidedrawers.
-All these features are customisable.
+This wraps content with an appbar, footer and side drawers.
+All these features are customizable.

 Usage examples and properties for the component is given.
 The contents of the wrapper components are interactive with the Demo IOC.